brooklynrail/brooklynrail-platform/content/events/2021/08/publishing-in-transit-new-directions.md

 deck: Editors and Writers in Conversation
-summary: Writer and literary critic Cole Swensen joins Declan Spring, Vice President & Senior Editor at New Directions Press, alongside authors Forrest Gander and Thalia Field.
-We'll open with readings by Gander and Field, and conclude with a reading by Spring.
+summary: Writer and literary critic Cole Swensen joins Declan Spring, Vice President & Senior Editor at New Directions Press, alongside authors Forrest Gander and Thalia Field, for a conversation on literary publishing.
+We conclude with a reading by Spring.
 people:
   - person: cole-swensen